Set : Paying for College

-It’s never too early to start researching ways to help you pay for school.
-There are a wide variety of websites that help you narrow down your search for grants and scholarships.
-While many deadlines for financial aid aren’t until your senior year, you can always be searching for scholarships and other ways to fund your educational goals.
+It’s never too early to start researching ways to help pay for school.
+There are a wide variety of websites that help students narrow down their search for grants and scholarships.
+While many deadlines for financial aid aren’t until senior year, students can always start searching for scholarships and researching other ways to fund their educational goals.

-Here are some websites to get you started:
+Here are some resources to get students started:

 - FAFSA (Free Application for Federal Student Aid)